leon3s/ntex-rest-api-example/readme.md

 }
 ```

-With utoipa with will be able to serve our swagger.
+With utoipa, we will be able to serve our Swagger documentation.

 Let's create a new file under `src/services/openapi.rs`: